mutahirsohail427/Playwright-TypeScript-Automation/README.md

 - Ensure to setup Typescript, Playwright
 - In the terminal execute the command "npx playwright test --headed"
 - Test will be executed
+- Test results can be seen in test-results folder in JSON format